Expats in Shanghai: A Guide to Living in Shanghai

 Shanghai has a strong economy and plenty of job opportunities.
 Shanghai has many high-quality expat communities and living resources.
 Shanghai offers high quality services, restaurants and nightlife.
 Low crime rate, safe place for expatriats.

 Although there are many benefits to living in Shanghai, there are also challenges.
-Work in Shanghai is busier than in other cities of China.
+Work in Shanghai is busier than in other cities.
 The cost of living in Shanghai can be high, especially with expensive housing rents.
 The weather in Shanghai during summer is very hot and humid.

 21.How to Make Friends in Shanghai - Expat Communities, Social Life and Networking

 Newcomers to Shanghai are likely to meet people from their own country and culture.
-Most Chinese also tend to be friendly and welcoming to expatriats.
+Most Shanghainese also tend to be friendly and welcoming to expatriats.

 Establishing social networks in Shanghai is crucial for personal and professional development.
 Feasible approaches include expat associations, professional social activities, improving Mandarin language skills, other interested social groups, and so on.